dpopkov/springsfg/depinjexamples/README.md

 * External Properties with Spring Framework
 * Spring Environment Properties may be used for overriding default properties.
 * Multiple Property files.
+* Refactor multiple properties files to one Spring Boot Application Properties.